 Dinnertime in Rabat at Cafe Esperanza was chicken tagine.
 A tajine or tagine is a Berber dish which is named after the earthenware pot in which it is cooked.
 This had chicken with olives & surprisingly fries on the side…🤷🏾♀️ #rabat #food #goodeats #joannaetravels #rockoutinmorocco #thisisafrica #africa #motherland

-Before traveling to Fez, we did some sightseeing through Rabat.
+Before traveling from Rabat to Fes (also known as Fez), we did some sightseeing through Rabat.
 In addition to driving through the medina, we stopped at these notable sites:

 - Chellah – Ancient Ruins of Muslim Conquerors of Northen Africa and Roman city.
 It hosts a holy necropolis, mosque, minaret, and royal tombs.